anmolgupta2221/CUIS_website/index.md

   <p style="margin-top:20px">

   We are open to all students, regardless of race or religion - all you need is an interest in all things Indian!
-From fascinating guest speakers, to exciting social events, we have something for everyone.
+From fascinating guest speakers, to exciting social events, we have something for everyone.non-profit,
 join_us_text: >-
   Join India Society today!
 Membership is open to anyone and will give you discounts and priority